• Skip to main content

 Instructions

-2. Mix together oats, linseeds, sesame seeds and nuts.
+2. Mix together oats, linseeds and sesame seeds.

 3. Heat together sunflower oil, honey, sugar and lemon juice in a pan until melted and thoroughly mixed.
 Do not allow to boil.